Thegolfingocto/KD_wo_CE/README.md

 * Run experiments one-at-a-time
 * Run a whole bunch of experiments all-at-once

 Therefore, there are two primary use cases of the `main.py` script.
 If no arguments are passed, the config defined in the `TestBench()` function on line 52 will be run.
 You can mess with configuration parameters there, and run the corresponding experiment with `python ./main.py`.
 Alternatively, you can pass `-c {path_to_config_file}` to point the code at a config on the disk.
-Use `-e {path_to_folder}` to run all config files in the directory.
+A blank config file has been provided for use as a starting point.
+You can also use `-e {path_to_folder}` to run all config files in a directory.
 Config files for the major experiments reported on in the paper have been provided in the `ExperimentConfigs/MainExperiments/` folder.
 Experiment results will be automatically assigned a hash ID and stored in the `KDTrainer` folder.

 ## Reproducing the Paper's Results
 As mentioned above, all config files used for experiments in the paper are included in the `ExperimentConfigs/MainExperiments/` folder.
 I highly recommend to **NOT** simply try to run every experiment all-at-once, as this will likely take several days (depending on your GPU).
-If you have access to a multi-GPU machine with sufficient RAM and PCIe lanes, I therefore recommend leveraging the multi-level organization of the experiment configs to parallelize things across workers.
+If you have access to a multi-GPU machine with sufficient RAM and PCIe lanes, I recommend leveraging the multi-level organization of the experiment configs to parallelize things across workers.
 For example, if I wanted to re-run all the CIFAR100 experiments on a system with 2 GPUs, I would proceed as follows:
 * Launch a new terminal.
 Call this terminal A.
     + Optional: launch a `tmux` or `screen` if running things on a remote system to prevent unnecessary crashes.
 * Run `export CUDA_VISIBLE_DEVICES=0`.
 This will ensure Pytorch executes everything on the first GPU.